FusionAuth/fusionauth-site/site/_posts/2022-06-14-why-no-auth-in-oauth.md

 * AAL2
 * AAL3

-"AAL1 provides some assurance that the claimant controls an authenticator bound to the subscriber’s account.
+If we look at that document, you can see that the first level, AAL1, "provides some assurance that the claimant controls an authenticator bound to the subscriber’s account.
 AAL1 requires either single-factor or multi-factor authentication using a wide range of available authentication technologies.
 Successful authentication requires that the claimant prove possession and control of the authenticator through a secure authentication protocol."

-AAL2 is a step up and "provides high confidence that the claimant controls authenticator(s) bound to the subscriber’s account.
+The next level, AAL2, is a step up and "provides high confidence that the claimant controls authenticator(s) bound to the subscriber’s account.
 Proof of possession and control of two distinct authentication factors is required through secure authentication protocol(s).
 Approved cryptographic techniques are required at AAL2 and above."

 AAL3 is the highest level and "provides very high confidence that the claimant controls authenticator(s) bound to the subscriber’s account.
 Authentication at AAL3 is based on proof of possession of a key through a cryptographic protocol.
 AAL3 authentication SHALL use a hardware-based authenticator and an authenticator that provides verifier impersonation resistance; the same device MAY fulfill both these requirements.
 In order to authenticate at AAL3, claimants SHALL prove possession and control of two distinct authentication factors through secure authentication protocol(s).
 Approved cryptographic techniques are required."